mindcore-tech/.github/profile/README.md

 ## About MINDCORE

 The Mindcore website serves as a central hub for our organization, showcasing the wide range of services and expertise we offer.
-Here are some of the key sections available on Mindcore.dk:
+Here are some of the key sections available on [mindcore.dk](https://mindcore.dk):

 ### 🌟 **Our Services**
 Discover the full spectrum of what we provide, from strategic consulting to hands-on implementation of the latest technologies.
 We specialize in: